Prologue

 Serengeti National Park, Tanzania

-Riding shotgun in the small Cessna, Ben Matthews shot a quick glance over at Ewan McAvoy as the single-engine plane pitched violently, slamming Ben against the passenger door.
+As a maelstrom of storm clouds approached the single-engine Cessna, Ben Matthews shot a quick glance toward Ewan McAvoy then braced himself for the next body slam.
+Suddenly caught in a downdraft the plane pitched violently, slamming Ben against the passenger door.

-Feeling suddenly claustrophobic in the tight quarters of the plane’s small cabin Ben could feel a cold sweat beading down his back as he braced himself for the next body slam, while Ewan white-knuckled the steering column and fought to coax the small plane away from the maelstrom of approaching storm clouds.
+Feeling claustrophobic in the tight quarters of the plane’s cabin Ben could feel a cold sweat beading down his back while Ewan white-knuckled the steering column and fought to coax the plane into a tight turn.

 Ben was convinced they’d hit something, a bird perhaps.